-his is an attempt to assess the endogenous security factors of the regional political systems of the Caucasus and Central Asia in order to find out, in particular, how the region's territorial-demographic and ethnic factors affect the basic perceptions of security, as well as the securitization processes occurring in this context.
+This is an attempt to assess the endogenous security factors of the regional political systems of the Caucasus and Central Asia in order to find out, in particular, how the region's territorial-demographic and ethnic factors affect the basic perceptions of security, as well as the securitization1 processes occurring in this context.
 I do not claim to provide exhaustive answers here to all the questions relating to the problems I intain phenomena as an existential security threat was theoretically substantiated by the Copenhagen School.
-For more detail, see: B. Buzan,O. Weaver, J. De Wilde, Security.
+For more detail, see: B. Buzan, O. Weaver, J. De Wilde, Security.
 A New Framework for Analysis, Rienner Publishers Boulder, London, 1998; O. Weaver, B. Buzan, M. Kelstrup, P. Lemaitre, Identity, Migration and the New Security Agenda in Europe, Pinter, London, 1993, and also B. Buzan, O. Weaver, Regions and Powers.
 The Structure of International Security, Cambridge University Press, Cambridge, 2003, etc.

-The securitization phenomenon originally interpret-

-tend to investigate.
-At the same time, the specifics of the territorial, demographic, and ethnic structures, especially in the regions in which "modern states" predominate (Central Asia and the Caucasus belong precisely to this category), directly affect the perceptions of the threats and vulnerabilities created by the foreign political environment and domestic sub-national groups.
+1 The securitization phenomenon originally interpreted as a process of comprehension by society/the state of certend to investigate.
+At the same time, the specifics of the territorial, demographic, and ethnic structures, especially in the regions in which "modern states"2 predominate (Central Asia and the Caucasus belong precisely to this category), directly affect the perceptions of the threats and vulnerabilities created by the foreign political environment and domestic sub-national groups.
 This approach might clarify the reasons for the post-Soviet conflict dynamics in the Caucasus and Central Asia.